-In what follows, we first present the measurement results for periodic traffic patterns D3, D6, and D9, then we discuss the case of event traffic pattern E{lites} .
-In most figures of this section, we present the means/medians and their 95% confidence intervals for the corresponding metrics such as
+In what follows, we first present the measurement results for periodic traffic patterns D3, D6, and D9, then we discuss the case of event traffic pattern $E{lites}$ .
+In most figures of this chapter, we present the means/medians and their 95% confidence intervals for the corresponding metrics such as the packing ratio, delivery reliability, delivery cost, deadline catching ratio, and the latency jitter.